"I feel so grateful to have the opportunity to live a normal life" - Sue’s story

 Sue, 62, was treated at The Royal Marsden following a breast cancer diagnosis in 2018.
 She tells us why she will be leaving a gift in her Will to The Royal Marsden Cancer Charity.

 Following a routine mammogram, Sue, a Neonatal Nursery Nurse from North Cheam, was diagnosed with breast cancer when she was 58 years old.
-She went on to have successful surgery and treatment at The Royal Marsden and was able to return to work and her passion of cycling.
+She went on to have successful surgery and treatment at The Royal Marsden, and was given the 'all clear' five years after her treatment.
+She has now been able to continue her passion for cycling.

 Leaving a gift in my Will to the Charity

-“I decided to also leave a gift in my Will to The Royal Marsden Cancer Charity after being treated at The Royal Marsden.
-They have taken such good care of me since I was diagnosed four years ago.
+“I decided to leave a gift in my Will to The Royal Marsden Cancer Charity after being treated at The Royal Marsden.
+They have taken such good care of me since I was diagnosed."

 Why research is so important

-“I recently heard about research into reducing the amount of radiotherapy sessions needed for breast cancer patients and whether having 5 radiotherapy sessions could be just as beneficial as having 15.
+“I recently heard about research into reducing the amount of radiotherapy sessions needed for breast cancer patients and whether having five radiotherapy sessions could be just as beneficial as having 15.
 People who are travelling a long way for treatment would benefit hugely from this.
-My mum had to travel 90 miles a day for 15 days to have her treatment.
+My mum had to travel 90 miles a day for 15 days to have her treatment."

 “Research is so important which is why I’m so keen to support The Royal Marsden Cancer Charity.
 I feel so grateful to have the opportunity to live a normal life after being treated at The Royal Marsden.”